 - Guest speakers are invited to campus to speak on a range of moral, spiritual, and leadership issues relevant to youth.

-- A system of crews (small, single-grade groups of 6–9 students) and Houses (four larger, multi-grade groups) offers numerous avenues for students to develop a sense of belonging, get involved, and take on leadership roles and responsibilities.
+- Our House and Crew system offers numerous avenues for students to develop a sense of belonging, get involved, and take on leadership roles and responsibilities.

-We believe our four core values—Excellence, Character, Diversity, and Love—strengthen the individual and unify our community.
+We believe our core value of Love and its attributes—Limitless potential; Overcome obstacles; Value God, ourselves, and others; Embrace excellence–strengthen the individual and unify our community.
 They are the cornerstone of our culture.
 We strive to live these values and they permeate our culture, approach, and programs.
-Students learn how to bring these values to life through the crew curriculum during the year.
+Students learn how to bring this value and attributes to life through the crew curriculum during the year.

 Each fall, Upper School students participate in a week-long, character-education trip.
-Together with their crew, students strengthen friendships, embrace challenges, and take teamwork to new heights.
-Destinations include whitewater rafting in Idaho for freshmen, mountaineering in California for sophomores, sailing in Maine for juniors, and a leadership development retreat in Michigan for seniors.
+Together with their Crew, students strengthen friendships, embrace challenges, and take teamwork to new heights.
+Destinations include whitewater rafting in Idaho for freshmen, building homes in the Dominican Republic for sophomores, sailing in Maine for juniors, and developing leadership in Michigan for seniors.